DemFaR/Tires-Ticket-System/SHORTCODE-GUIDE.md

 ## Available Shortcodes

-The Altalayi Ticket System now provides three powerful shortcodes that can be used in any WordPress page or post, including Elementor pages.
-This gives you complete control over the layout and design.
+The Altalayi Ticket System provides three powerful shortcodes that can be used in any WordPress page or post, including Elementor pages.
+This gives you complete control over the layout and design with multilingual support.

 ### 1. Ticket Creation Form - `[altalayi_ticket_form]`